disha91100/MPPC23-Power-Apps/lab5/README.md

     ![TODO](./assets/bs154.png)

-## ☑️ Task 3: Create a canvas app with the custom connector
+## Task 3: Create a canvas app with the custom connectorI
-## Create a Canvas App Connected to Your ASP.NET Web API

 This task guides you through creating a canvas app that connects to your ASP.NET Web API via a custom connector and displays data in a gallery.